List of A Series of Unfortunate Events characters: Mamba du Mal

 The Mamba du Mal is a snake in Montgomery Montgomery's collection which is "one of the deadliest snakes in the hemisphere" that kills its victims by strangling them.

 In The Reptile Room, Count Olaf in his alias of Stephano used its venom to kill Montgomery and frame the Incredibly Deadly Viper for the death.
 After Count Olaf was exposed and the Incredibly Deadly Viper was innocent, the Mamba du Mal is among the reptiles that are packed up by Bruce in order to take them to the Herpetology Society.

 While the Mamba du Mal does not appear in the film, its venom was used in the TV series during the final parts of "The Reptile Room" Pt.
-1. When Stephano talks about the Mamba du Mal in the second part, it shifts to a snake that might by the Mamba du Mal.
+1. When Stephano talks about the Mamba du Mal in the second part, it shifts to a snake that might be the Mamba du Mal.
 Either way, it alongside the other creatures in Montgomery's collection are claimed by the Herpetology Society in light of Montgomery's death.

 Lachrymose Leech

 The Lachrymose Leech is a type of leech that lives in the waters of Lake Lachrymose where they have six rows of sharp teeth, a sharp pointed nose, and a smell of food.
 As they are blind, the Lachrymose Leeches can attack any human who has just eaten something as well as their usual food of small fish and crabs.
 Anyone traveling on the lake must wait one hour after eating before entering it for any reason.

 In The Wide Window, Josephine Anwhistle mentioned that she lost her husband Ike to the Lachrymose Leeches when he waited 45 minutes before going swimming.
-When the Baudelaire children and Josephine were leaving Curdling Cave by water, the Baudelaires did not know that Josephine ate a banana which started to attract the Lachrymose Leeches.
+When the Baudelaire children and Josephine were leaving Curdled Cave by water, the Baudelaires did not know that Josephine ate a banana which started to attract the Lachrymose Leeches.
 As their boat is attacked by the Lachrymose Leeches, Violet invents a signal light that attracts a passing boat.
 However, the boat is operated by Count Olaf in the alias of Captain Sham.
 When Josephine begs for Captain Sham to spare her, he got irritated with Josephine and pushed her into the water where the Lachrymose Leeches are.

 In The Beatrice Letters, there was a Lachrymose Leech paperweight that Ike Anwhistle gave Lemony Snicket as a graduation present.